Freddicus/blinks-game-02/README.md

 First to find the golden lily pad wins!

-### Advanced Play Options
+### Alternate Play Options

-* During setup (or at any time, if you'd like), you may single-click any lily pad to turn it into a water obstacle.
+Water tiles:
+* Change up the game by single-clicking any lily pad to turn it into a water tile.
+When you're done shuffling the lily pads, create boundaries in the playing field with the water tiles to force players to make choices about their search patterns.

+Game start:
 * You can make each player start on the same lily pad.

+Win condition:
 * You can have more than one golden lily pad to find if you have a very large amount of Blinks.

 #### Selecting